 According to the 2015 Genworth Financial cost of care survey, the average monthly fee for a one bedroom unit in an assisted living facility in Massachusetts is $5,300 per month.

-The monthly base rate for Massachusetts assisted living is higher when compared to neighboring states and more expensive compared to the national average.
+The monthly base rate for Massachusetts assisted living is higher when compared to other New England states and more expensive compared to the national average.

 The average cost of assisted living in Greater Boston is $5,850 per month, higher than the rest of the state and the national average.

-There can also be additional costs for services above the basic services and needs above the care services the faculty provides.
+There can also be additional costs for services above the basic services and needs above the care services the assisted living provides.

-Unique HomeCare Services has several clients in assisted living facilities that we provide personal care services for as their needs are above what the facility can provide.
+Unique HomeCare Services has several clients in assisted living facilities that we provide personal care services for as their needs are above what the facility provides.

 It is important to plan ahead for increases in the monthly fee.